The simulation exists as a stand-alone program to educate participants on the issues facing refugees around the world, especially focusing on

 (a) unaccompanied minors fleeing gang violence, domestic abuse, and drug cartels in their home countries of Guatemala, Honduras, and El Salvador.

-- reenactments of vignettes typical of the push factors that drive unaccompanied minors to flee their homes for safety;
+- Reenactments of vignettes typical of the push factors that drive refugees to flee their homes for safety;

-- explanation, through the lens of Catholic Social Teaching, of proposals for what needs to be done to improve the treatment of the young people, the legal process that young people must undergo to prove their case as refugees, as well as options for what might happen to the minors;
+- Explanations, through the lens of Catholic Social Teaching, of proposals for what needs to be done to improve the treatment of the unaccompanied and refugees;

 - Opportunities to engage in advocacy, including a range of options from social media to petitions to advocacy emails; and